 The new report commissioned by Netsafe and undertaken by leading economist Shamubeel Eaqub provides an important new assessment of the damage from online bullying and harassment.
 To date, cyberbullying has been primarily understood in terms of social cost and personal harm.

 The report gives NZ a starting point to begin to understand the full impact of this behaviour here in New Zealand, and where to best focus interventions and responses.
 The survey commissioned for the report reveals that 1 in 10 NZ adults have personally experienced online harm and that 64% of people are worried about the impact of cyberbullying and its effects on society at large.
 It highlights that cyberbullying has a much wider effect than the individual person being targeted and that more could be done to address the risks.

 About Shamubeel Eaqub

 Shamubeel Eaqub is an experienced economist who makes economics easy.
-He is also an author, columnist, media commentator and a thought leading public speaker.
-He has near two decades of experience as an economist in Wellington, Melbourne and Auckland in leading international banks and consultancy.
+He is also an author, columnist, media commentator and a thought-leading public speaker.
+He has nearly two decades of experience as an economist in Wellington, Melbourne and Auckland in leading international banks and consultancy.
 He is a partner at Sense Partners – a boutique economic consultancy.
 He lives in Auckland with his wife and two sons.
 He grew up in Canterbury and holds a BCOM with Honours in Economics from Lincoln University.

 Netsafe is New Zealand’s independent, non-profit online safety organisation.
 Netsafe provides online safety education, advice and support for people in New Zealand.
 Taking a technology-positive approach to the opportunities and challenges digital tech presents, Netsafe works to help people in New Zealand make the most of technology by providing practical tools, support and advice for managing online challenges.